Bulbasur01/Real-Time-Fraud-Detection-System/Readme.md

 ## Expected Results
 Based on the provided test dataset, the system should generate alerts for:
 - User1: Conducting transactions in more than 3 distinct services within a 5-minute window.
+Also, user1 has transactions significantly higher than typical amounts and involved in ping-pong activity within 10 minutes.
 - User2 and User3: Transactions significantly higher than typical amounts.
+Both user2 and user3 are also involved in ping-pong activity within 10 minutes.
+- User4: Transactions significantly higher than typical amounts.